-Also, the \emph{dashed} (\emph{solid} and \emph{double}, respectively) \emph{sum} of the edge-coloured digraphs $G_1$ and $G_2$ is an edge-coloured digraph $G$ together with an edge-colouring $\kappa'$ such that \begin{enumerate} \item The vertex set of $G$ is the disjoint union of the vertex sets of $G_1$ and $G_2$. \item The edge set of $G$ is the disjoint union of the edge set of $G_1$, edge set of $G_2$, and $\{(a,b):a \text{~is a vertex of $G_1$ and $b$ is a vertex of}$ $G_2\}$. \item For every edge $e=(a,b)$ in $E(G)$, $\kappa'(e)=\kappa'_j(e)$ if $e\in G_j$ for $j=1,2,$ and if $a$ is a vertex of $G_1$ and $b$ is a vertex of $G_2$, then $e$ is a dashed (solid and double, respectively) edge. \end{enumerate} The dashed, solid, and double sums of the edge-coloured digraphs $G_1$ and $G_2$ are denoted by respectively.
+Also, the \emph{dashed} (\emph{solid} and \emph{double}, respectively) \emph{sum} of the edge-coloured digraphs $G_1$ and $G_2$ is an edge-coloured digraph $G$ together with an edge-colouring $\kappa'$ such that: \begin{itemize} \item[(i)] The vertex set of $G$ is the disjoint union of the vertex sets of $G_1$ and $G_2$. \item[(ii)] The edge set of $G$ is the disjoint union of the edge set of $G_1$, edge set of $G_2$, and $\{(a,b):a \text{~is a vertex of $G_1$ and $b$ is a vertex of}$ $G_2\}$. \item[(iii)] For every edge $e=(a,b)$ in $E(G)$, $\kappa'(e)=\kappa'_j(e)$ if $e\in E(G_j)$ for $j=1,2,$ and if $a$ is a vertex of $G_1$ and $b$ is a vertex of $G_2$, then $e$ is a dashed (solid and double, respectively) edge. \end{itemize} The dashed, solid, and double sums of the edge-coloured digraphs $G_1$ and $G_2$ are denoted by respectively.